Radio Waves (radio station)

 Radio Waves is a radio station in Bhutan.
 It is currently being run by Kelzang Thinley.
 It is located in Thimphu, just below Chubachu.
 The languages used by Radio Waves are Dzongkha and English.
 The frequency of Radio waves is 88.8 and it was formed on December 10, 2010.
+Like other private radio stations, it concentrated mainly on entertainment.
+It closed in 2013 due to problems in the private media sector.

 Broadcast Area

 Currently Radio Waves broadcasts only in Thimphu.